sensu/sensu-docs/content/sensu-go/6.1/observability-pipeline/observe-transform/mutators.md

 name         |
 -------------|------
 description  | Name of the [secret][10] defined in the executable command.
 Becomes the environment variable presented to the mutator.
-See [Use secrets management in Sensu][14] for more information. required     | true type         | String example      | {{< language-toggle >}}
+Read [Use secrets management in Sensu][14] for more information. required     | true type         | String example      | {{< language-toggle >}}